• Japan Tips

 Entertainment comes in all shapes and sizes, and both Japan and the US are global powerhouses in terms of cultural output.
 As far as the cost of enjoying this entertainment is concerned, there are some notable differences.

-For example, the US tends to be cheaper than Japan for things like cinema tickets, gym memberships and theater performances, with the latter charging tickets for up to 6,000 yen ($40), although this varies case by case.
+For example, the US tends to be cheaper than Japan for things like cinema tickets, gym memberships and theater performances, which can vary case by case.
+Although, Japanese cinemas tickets priced at around 1,809 yen ($12).

-On the flipside, having high-speed internet access is on average lower in Japan for price than the US; a good fiber optic connection usually costs around 4,000 yen.
-This is almost 60% lower on average than the US, which means that indoor entertainment like streaming or video gaming could end up costing less.
+On the flipside, having high-speed internet access is on average lower in Japan for price than the US; a good fiber optic connection usually costs around 4,800 yen.
+This is 52% lower on average than the US, which means that indoor entertainment like streaming or video gaming could end up costing less.

 red-curtain-at-a-theater-performance